jdd10/planets/README.md

 # planets
-a test repository for learning to use git
+a test repository for learning to use git using the Software Carepentry tutorial